PhotoBackup/server-go/README.md

 If there's demand, I'll put up some precompiled blobs.
 I wouldn't generally recommend *using* precompiled blobs you find on the Internet, though.

-Generating bcrypt hashes to stick into PasswordBcrypt is a bit of a pain, so here's a oneliner to do it in Ruby:

 ## Deployment strategy

 I'd say stick it under runit or systemd, bound to